Rishthegreat/Notes/School/Roaring 20s.md

 #### Domestic Policy
 - Fordney-McCumber Tarrif Act of 1922
 	- Increases tariff rates
-	- Hurt the European countries
+	- Hurt the European countries which needed to trade in order to recover their economy
+	- Not a lot of international trade during this time